EvertonTomalok/tf-infra/projects/dev/NGINX_PROXY.md

 The nginx configuration:
 - Listens on port 80
-- Proxies all requests to `https://httpbin.org/anything`
+- Proxies all requests to `https://httpbin.org` by default
+- Automatic failover to `https://httpbun.org` on backend errors (502, 503, 504)
+- Preserves all original headers, paths, and query parameters
 - Preserves client IP address in headers
 - Handles large request bodies (up to 10MB)
 - Disables buffering for streaming responses
+- Fast timeouts (5s connect, 10s read/send) for quick failover

 ## Firewall Rules